Agoric/documentation/main/getting-started/ertp-introduction.md

 object as its argument.
-It first checks that the payment object is genuine and the same asset type as the purse (after all, quatloos are a very unstable asset, so we wouldn't want to let people deposit quatloos and get credit for simoleans.
-(Note: quatloos and simoleans are both imaginary currencies.)
+It first checks that the payment object is genuine and the same asset type as the purse (after all, quatloos are a very unstable asset, so we wouldn't want to let people deposit quatloos and get credit for simoleans).
+Note: quatloos and simoleans are both imaginary currencies.

 If everything passes the checks, the asset moves from the payment to the purse.
 If there's a problem, it throws an error.